 So what does this mean to you?

 Take a hard look at your buying practices.
 Are you only buying at the thrift?
 I can pick out a booth where every item comes from a thrift in about 5 seconds flat.
 Where are you getting your merch and how much are you paying for it?
-It's the core of your problems if you have any.

 How to buy and for how much is something you have to learn.
 It's not usually something I'm dying to share with others, but I do all the time.
 You buy right, you will make money in the vintage business.